 What kind of duties will you be giving your sitter?
-They're going to be supervising your kids, but do you expect anything else of them?
-Maybe a driver's license and car are must-haves because you'll need your babysitter to pick your kids up from school.
+They will be supervising your children, but do you expect anything else of them?
+Maybe a driver's license and car are must-haves because you'll need your babysitter to pick them up from school.
 Do you want them to cook dinner for your child?
 What about helping with homework, washing dishes, or feeding your pets?

 Learn which chores babysitters are typically expected to do and why it's important to list them during the hiring process.

-What do you want your sitter to do with your kids?
-Are you okay with a babysitter that just sits your kids down in front of the TV or video games while you're out?
-Or do you expect a more engaging babysitter that will do arts and crafts with your children and other fun activities?
-What about leaving the house to take your kids to a park or playground?
+What do you want your sitter to do with your children?
+Are you okay with a babysitter that just sits your children down in front of the TV or video games while you're out?
+Or do you expect a more engaging babysitter that will do arts and crafts with them and other fun activities?
+What about leaving the house to take your children to a park or playground?

 Babysitters come in all kinds of different shapes and sizes.
 Each has different pros and cons, so take a look at the list below and see what one would most closely fit your needs.

 High school babysitters.
-These kinds of sitters are good if you need someone to watch your kids after school, in the evenings, or on weekends.
+These kinds of sitters are good if you need someone to watch your children after school, in the evenings, or on weekends.

 You can probably find a teenager who lives close to you that is looking to babysit.
 Teenage babysitters have less experience than most other sitters, but they also charge a lower hourly rate.

-They're a good choice for older kids, but you might not want to leave them in charge of infants or toddlers.
+They're a good choice for older children, but you might not want to leave them in charge of infants or toddlers.

 College-aged babysitters.
 A babysitter attending college or university is another good option.
 They're a bit more experienced and mature than a high school babysitter, and they may have been babysitting for several years.

-If you can snag a babysitter that's studying something like early childhood education, you can get someone who is great with kids at a bargain price.
+If you can snag a babysitter that's studying something like early childhood education, you can get someone who is great with children at a bargain price.